WildCoastSolutions/Logging/README.md

 One difference from other logging libraries is the requirement to add two messages.
 This is a way to improve the readability and usefulness of the logs.
 We used this general idea on an enterprise level project a few years ago and found that almost everything you want to log can be expressed this way.
 Credit for this idea goes to our user experience expert Ailene ([@ailene](https://github.com/ailene), http://oldmountainart.com/).

+## Thread safety

+Log messages have mutexes around writes to output and file streams, so the library should perform fine when used from multiple threads.
+Thanks to [/u/zorkmids](https://www.reddit.com/user/zorkmids) for pointing out the need for this.

+Note that setup, adding destinations and shutdown of the library have no special protection against multithread access.
+It's expected the user application will do these tasks outside any working threads at application start and end.

 ## Compiling And Running Tests

 Note that the [Unit Testing](https://github.com/WildCoastSolutions/UnitTesting) library is required alongside this library to compile the tests.
 E.g.